 Mismanagement- Every company and organization rests on the abilities of its management board.
 The founder of Jet Airways decided to become a one-man army for Jet Airways and did not hire a sound management committee to assist him in running the airline.

-Acquisition at an overvalued price- The management’s decision to buy the ageing fleet of Sahara Airlines didn’t fit and was proved to be a fatal decision for the company.
+Acquisition at an overvalued price- The management’s decision to buy the aging fleet of Sahara Airlines didn’t fit and proved to be a fatal decision for the company.

 Drowning in Debt